A timeline of 19th-century America

 “

-My Schoolmates: The Contrast,” by Abby (
+My Schoolmates: The Contrast,” Abby (

 Youth’s Companion; June 5)